poseidon/matchbox/docs/getting-started.md

 # Getting started

-In this tutorial, we'll use `matchbox` with Terraform to provision Container Linux machines.
+In this tutorial, we'll use `matchbox` with Terraform to provision Fedora CoreOS or Flatcar Linux machines.

 We'll install the `matchbox` service, setup a PXE network boot environment, and use Terraform configs to declare infrastructure and apply resources on `matchbox`.